-In certain releases of versions 7.7, 7.8, 8.0, and 8.1, Siebel Business Applications support client authentication for SSL-based communications (also known as mutual authentication) using the EAI HTTP Transport business service, and for workflows and outbound Web service calls that call the EAI HTTP Transport business service.
+In certain versions, Siebel Business Applications support client authentication for SSL-based communications (also known as mutual authentication) using the EAI HTTP Transport business service, and for workflows and outbound Web service calls that call the EAI HTTP Transport business service.

-NOTE: For information on the specific releases where mutual authentication is supported, see Article ID 560965.1 on My Oracle Support.
+NOTE: For information on the specific versions that support mutual authentication, see Article ID 560965.1 on My Oracle Support.